Alexandre Bonvin bio photo

 • Step 8: Define the symmetry restraints to enforce the symmetry that corresponds to the oligomeric state you choose.
 For this unfold the Symmetry restraints menu:

-Use this type of restraints -> switch on For the symmetry that matches your chosen oligomeric state (C2, C3, C4 or C5), unfold the first CX symmetry segment menu and enter the first and last residue numbers and specify the chainID for each monomer.
+Use this type of restraints -> switch on Number of CX symmetry segment pairs -> 1 For the symmetry that matches your chosen oligomeric state (C2, C3, C4 or C5), unfold the first CX symmetry segment menu and enter the first and last residue numbers and specify the chainID for each monomer.

 • Step 9: Upweight the cross-link restraints in the scoring function since we do trust them.
 For this unfold the Scoring parameters menu and change the weights of the various Eair terms to 1.0: